vendia/blog/posts/2022-08-31-new-vendia-logo.md

 ---
-title: 'Introducing our new look and logo'
+title: 'Introducing our new brand identity'
-description: 'We updated our logo and visual identity.'
+description: 'Get the first look at our new look and logo with insights from our founders on why, and why now.'
 date: '2022-08-31'
 categories:
 - company